136MasterNR/Battles-of-Batch/README.md

 </details>

-### How it Works : Crafting Items (#3.3)
+### How it Works : Crafting Items (#3.5)
-  - You can craft items by accessing the Shop, and switching to the Craft tab.
+  - You can craft items by accessing the Shop, and switching to the Craft tab or otherwise by pressing Z on the menu.
 Every item requires materials for it to be crafted, once you gather all required materials, you will be able to craft your item.
   - Items serve a rich in-game usage.
 You can equip weapons and other items such bombs or healing pots through your inventory.
 Weapons usually give you a big boost when it's about fighting enemies, they can give you extra damage and bonus effects.

 ## Enemy Details
 ### How Enemies Were Designed (#4.0)
   - The design of the enemies were inspired by the Latin characters and other references.
 These enemies are unable to wield any weapons, thus they could only upgrade their defense.
 That's the reason they have way too much HP.
 Enemies that seem to have something sharp on them can deal a much larger amount of damage compared to other enemies.

-  - Additionally, some other enemeis have learnt other combat skills that aren't based on damage but instead on other combat mechanic elements, this fact can make them extremely dangerous when fought unexpectedly.
+  - Additionally, some other enemeis have special abilities or combat skills that aren't based on damage but instead on other combat mechanic elements, this fact can make them extremely dangerous when fought unexpectedly.

-  - Many enemies can be extremely difficult to fight, but they have their weaknesses too.
+  - Large amounts of enemies can be extremely difficult to fight, but they have their weaknesses too.
 For example, if their main weapon is too short there's much more chance for them to miss a hit (Not yet an implemented feature).

 ### Easy Level (#4.1)
   - **Yara**: It's the first enemy that a beginner will encouter during their first battle.
 It's one of the weakest enemies, and there is nothing special about them.